tboeni/TobisTomeOfTruths/Shadows over Altanarra.md

 ### Cave Laboratory
 Not far to the East of the Goldtooth camp in the middle of giant land, the Szurists have established an experimentation site in a cave.
 Inside are a number of shelves and desks filled with mostly ruined reagents.
 In the middle of the chamber is a operation table conncted to a contraption holding one of the phylactery shards.
 The table is splattered with blood and other dried liquids.
 Corpses litter the floor, torn and pummeled, and among them lies a sliced monstrosity, a humanoid resembling abomination stitched togther from various people.
 At the corners of the room stand two inanimate suits of armor.
 These **Helmbed Horrors** do only activate if someone tries to take the shard upon which they will engage immediately.
-Among the ruined reagents and vials lies a stained note from an unknown ([Velcor, Szur's Mind]()
+Among the ruined reagents and vials lies a stained note from an unknown ([Velcor, Szur's Mind](https://github.com/tboeni/TobisTomeOfTruths/blob/main/Shadows%20over%20Altanarra.md#velcor-szurs-mind) urging the leading apothecary to be thorough as the success of these experiments is crucial for their success.

 ## Westemar